-Counselling for adults in Chester, Cheshire.
+Pet Bereavement Counselling for young people (17-18) and adults in Chester, Tarporley and Frodsham Cheshire.
 Online nationwide

 “Our animal friends teach us more than we could have expected, and love us more than we could have hoped.
 That’s why we miss them more than we could have imagined.” – Unknown

-I have recently done a live with Colleen Kersey, looking at this question
+I have done a live with Colleen Kersey, looking at this question

 'Why does losing a pet hurt so much' - you can watch the replay by clicking here.